maciejchmielarz/babel-fish/guide/phase1/README.md

 1. Put `.mp3` as suffix.
 1. Click `Add` at the bottom of the page to add trigger.
 1. Click `Save` at the top of the page to confirm changes to the function.
 1. Add a second trigger.
-Exactly this same as the previous one, but this time, the suffix should be `.wav`.
+Exactly the same as the previous one, but this time, the suffix should be `.wav`.

 Implement the function to use audio file link and transcribe it with Amazon Transcribe.

-> Hint: JavaScript app uses a following format to name the files: `xx-yy-guid.ext`, where `xx` is the input language, `yy` is the output language, `guid` is a unique identifier and `ext` is the uploaded audio file extension or `wav` for recordings.
+> Hint: JavaScript app uses a following format to name the files: `xx-XX_yy-YY_guid.ext`, where `xx-XX` is the input language (locale), `yy-YY` is the output language (locale), `guid` is a unique identifier and `ext` is the uploaded audio file extension or `wav` for recordings.

 > Hint: Your function should request Amazon Transcribe to put results in project's S3 bucket and use the same file naming convention as Babel Fish JavaScript component.